 You will learn to identify unrecognized - or unappreciated - value opportunities through a wide range of course offerings.

-The distinctive Archway Investment Fund provides the opportunity to manage a $750,000-plus portfolio.
+The distinctive Archway Investment Fund provides the opportunity to manage a million-dollar portfolio.
 This two-course sequence, structured as a mini-career in the investment field, will start you off as an entry-level securities analyst.
 In the second course, you will take on the responsibility of managing the portfolio, reporting on performance, and providing guidance for the security analyst team.

 Future careers, post-grad opportunities